ragieai/mcp-gateway/README.md

 - **Role-Based Access Control**: Users must have at least one role matching the collection's `allowedRoles` configuration
 - **Collection Validation**: Only organization/collection combinations that exist in the database are accessible
 - **Encrypted API Keys**: Ragie API keys are stored encrypted (AES-256-GCM) and decrypted only when needed
+- **Collection Filters**: Server-side filters ensure users can only access scoped data, regardless of client-provided filters
 - **Error Handling**: Proper HTTP status codes (401, 403, 404) and WWW-Authenticate headers for auth failures
 - **Collection Isolation**: Each organization/collection combination uses its own API key and partition